Building the Future

 We are committed to ensuring the library remains a popular destination and a lovely gathering space.
 To that end, we continually examine how the building can best support library services, and we have saved money for the past decade to pay for renovations.

 The library did a search for an architectural firm in fall 2019.
 Nine architects submitted proposals and three firms were interviewed.
 The board chose Product Architecture and Design (PAD) PAD is a boutique firm in Chicago that has extensive experience designing and building libraries.
 The board started reviewing design ideas in January 2020.
 In February 2020, a floor plan was approved along with a budget of $1.3 million.
 The project was paused when COVID struck, but design work started up again later summer.
 In December the board awarded the contracts with a new project cost of $1,141,645.
-Lo Destro Construction Company is doing the construction; work is expected to be completed at the end of June.
+Lo Destro Construction Company is doing the construction.

 Photo 1: Pictured is the Maker Studio, a space to learn and create.
 From a state-of-the-art laser cutter donated by the Foundation & Friends to a top-of-the-line embroidery machine, we can't wait for you to bring your imagination to life.